asgharm1999/marketplace/README.md

 We provided scrapped data from the following websites AptDeco, Craigslist, RealSimple, Etsy, and YellowPages with recommendations based on location and price.
 You can also provide a zipcode to get the nearest UHaul locations.
 <br/>

 Users can view both new and second hand furniture and compare.
-Links will be provided if you chose to purchase.
+Links will be provided if you choose to purchase.
 <br/>

 Pre-scraped CSV results are provided.
 You will be prompted if you want to use that or compile new data.